Skip to main content

 Blowpipe

 The blowpipe is a short hollow tube which can be used to shoot poisoned darts.
-While the darts by themselves are too small to cause significant damage, the poison used by the Skaven can cause searing agony and eventual death.
+While the darts by themselves are too small to cause significant damage, the poison used can cause searing agony and eventual death.
 The other advantage of a blowpipe is that it is silent, and a well-hidden shooter can fire the darts undetected.

-Range: 8";
+Range: 8"

-Strength: 1;
+Strength: 1

 Poison: The needles fired by a blowpipe are coated in a venom very similar in its effects to the Black Lotus (if you roll a 6 on the To Hit roll, the victim is automatically wounded).
 A blowpipe cannot cause critical hits.
 This weapon has a positive armour save modifier, so a model that normally has a save of 5+ will get a save of 4+ against a blowpipe dart.
 Even models that normally do not have an armour save will get a 6+ save to take into account protection offered by clothes, fur or the like.